dkent600/thrivable-economy/README.md

 # Thrivable Economy
-A Refi economic system that emerges regenerative impacts
+A Refi economic system that emerges regenerative impacts, initially to target the food economy in the Machuca River Valley, a bioregion in Costa Rica.

 ## Hardhat